onmee/odin-recipes/README.md

 Created page structure for the homepage and recipe pages using HTML.

-Used inline CSS to style some HTML elements.
+Used inline CSS to style some HTML elements, which I then moved to an external CSS file.